Mostafa-Tawfik/gro-shop/README.md

 # GRO SHOP

-A React landing page for grocery mobile app.
+A React landing page for a grocery mobile app.

 You can visit the live Demo on https://gro-shop-60090.web.app/.